How to avoid fouling, scaling and corrosion in a heat exchanger

 In a heat exchanger there are different parameters, which are responsible for the build up of deposits.
 Water with high TDS or other inpurities cause fouling or limescale crusts at the inner surfaces.
 Which finally require the heat exchanger cleaning.
 Some factors can not be directly influenced, whilst using a heat exchanger.
 These are its construction (plate or tubular), the design of the water loop (material, open/closed system, blow down).
 Nevertheless they have a significant impact on the cycles for heat exchanger cleaning.

-In effect foreign substances in the water won't settle, but are transported through the heating exchanger without forming deposits.
+In effect foreign substances in the water won't settle, but are transported through the heat exchanger without forming deposits.
 Thus the surfaces stay clean and biofilm, bacteria and other organisms can't stick to the inner pipes.
-This means that blocked pipes as showed in the picture are not an issue anymore.
+This means that blocked tubes as showed in the picture are not an issue anymore.

 As a result cleaning cycles are enhanced significantly and the heat exchanger cleaning is quite simple as there are no hard crusts inside the pipes.

 Learn more about how the Merus Technology works in our explanation concerning the function.